mocktomata/website/docusaurus/docs/komondor.md

 I used to be a guard dog. <img src="/website/img/komondor.jpg" alt="komondor" width="20"/>

-But nowadays, I'm one of the four automata in the [mocktomata] family.
+But nowadays, I'm one of the four mocktomata in the [mocktomata] family.

 If you find my name is too long, you can also call me `kd`.